logzio/logz-docs/_source/user-guide/alerts/configure-alerts.md

 Set your threshold and severity levels.

 In the _Trigger if..._ section, click **+ Add a threshold** to set up to 5 threshold conditions, each with its own severity tag.

+You can set the trigger condition time frame between 5 minutes and up to 24 hours (1 day).
+To set a trigger condition longer than 24 hours, use [Logz.io's API](https://docs.logz.io/api/#operation/createAlert) to create your alert.
+{:.info-box.note}

 ![Alert trigger thresholds](https://dytvr9ot2sszz.cloudfront.net/logz-docs/alerts/alerts--trigger-settings_aug2021.png)